Zulfiraa/Office-Supplies-Sales-Analyst/README.md

 <img width="80%" alt="Dashboard Office Supplies Sales (Tableau)" src="https://github.com/user-attachments/assets/62d80b3f-134e-462a-a170-721af8754c79" />

-## Results
-This is result from Office Supplies Sales Analyst
-- **Sales Trend Analysis** : The monthly sales trend fluctuates throughout the year, with noticeable peaks and declines.The fluctuations may be influenced by seasonality, promotional activities, or changing customer demand.
-- **Regional Performance**: Cities such as New York City, Atlanta, and San Francisco generate the highest sales.
-And state such as New York, Georgia, and California generate the highest sales
-- **Best Selling Category Products**: Storage and Binders category contributes the largest share of sales, while categories such as Envelopes, Labels, and Fasteners contribute much less.
--  **Product Performance**: The Top 10 Products contribute a significant portion of total sales, while many other products generate relatively low sales.
--  **Segment Analysis**: The Consumer segment generated the highest sales, particularly in 2019, but experienced considerable fluctuations over the following years.
-In contrast, the Corporate segment demonstrated more stable growth, indicating increasing demand from business customers.
-Meanwhile, the Home Office segment showed inconsistent performance with significant changes across the observed period.
-- **Shipping Analysis**: Most customers use Standard Class Shipping representing approximately 61% of all customer shipments.
-This suggests that customers prioritize cost-effective delivery over speed.
-Therefore, maintaining the reliability and efficiency of Standard Class should remain a priority.
 ## Summary of Insight
 ### Sales Trend
 - The company generated $55,774 in total sales, with 1,833 products sold across 240 customers, resulting in $9,039 in total profit.